iammnandu/Snapflow-ai/idea/work_LOG.md

 - handle the error when two events with same name is created.

 - correct and incorporate the notifications templates to dashbaord

+- modify the participant type selection

+- modify the website to use tumbnail image for showing in website to save data